What is One Person Company (OPC)?

-The characteristics of OPC are:
+The features of OPC are:

-Just below the name of the company, the term ‘one person company’ must be there, in all the places where the company’s name is in use.
+Just below the name of the company, the term ‘one person company’ must be there in all the places where the company’s name is in use.

 The nominee cannot become a nominee of more than one OPC.